hafizkh/hafizkh/README.md

 ## About Me:
 #### I am Hafiz, Developer,Learner and Passionate to be Full Stack Developer | Integrify is there to train me as Full Stack Dev and achieve my dreams
-- 👀 I’m interested in Latest Technologies
+- 👀 I have keen interest in Latest Technologies
-- 🌱 I’m currently learning Backend
+- 🌱 Currently, I am working on Backend Project
 - 📫 Trying to improve myself continously
 - 🥅 2022 Goals: To Build MERN Stack Projects